Steering Group

 © Fraunhofer IML

 Prof. Dr.-Ing.
-Matthias Busse
+Peter Liggesmeyer

 Prof. Dr.-Ing.
 Tobias Melz

 Prof. Dr.-Ing.
-Tobias Melz is the director of the Fraunhofer Institute for Structural Durability and System Reliability LBF as well as the head of the chair System Reliability, Adaptive Structures, and Machine Acoustics SAM within the faculty of Mechanical Engineering at the Technical University of Darmstadt.
+Tobias Melz is Managing Director of Fraunhofer Institute for Structural Durability and System Reliability LBF and Head of the Department of »System Reliability, Adaptive Structures and Machine Acoustics« at the Technical University of Darmstadt.

 © Fraunhofer LBF